viraj0704/OpenTelemetryLogParser/Readme/README.md

 5. **Error Logs**: The parser identifies and displays error logs, making it easier to spot potential issues and troubleshoot problems.

 6. **Sorting Spans**: The parser sorts spans based on their starting time, which can be helpful for visualizing the chronological order of operations.

+7. **Selective Processing**: The parser processes only the lines that contain OpenTelemetry log data, allowing for efficient extraction of relevant information.
+Other log data lines are ignored.

 **Steps to Use the OTLP Log Parser:**